sirjanaY/Crime-Prediction-in-Chicago-DATA-3421/README.md

 # Chicago Crime Prediction — DATA3421 Final Project

 This project explores the use of machine learning models to **predict whether a reported crime in Chicago will result in an arrest**.
-Using over five years of public crime data, we identified arrest trends and built classification models to support data-driven decisions in law enforcement.
+Using over five years of public crime data through Kaggle, we identified arrest trends and built classification models to support data-driven decisions in law enforcement.

 ## 📌 Project Overview